 Getting a train from Luton Airport Parkway Station to London is an accessible option if you’re flying into Luton Airport.
 From London, you can take a train to Cambridge, Canterbury, Oxford, Brighton and other major cities and towns of South East England.
 Thameslink and East Midlands Trains operate direct to London St Pancras International station.
 They run every 10 minutes during peak times, 7 days per week.

 London Luton Airport is in the heart of Bedfordshire.
 A convenient shuttle bus runs from the airport to Luton Airport Parkway train station.
 Alternatively, a taxi from the airport to the train station takes only 10 minutes.

 Read on to learn more about buying train tickets, timetables and possible connections.

-You can book cheap tickets from London Luton Airport to St Pancras International.
+You can book cheap tickets from London Luton Airport to London St Pancras International station.
 This saves time and money on taxis and eliminates the need for airport parking.
-This helps when you want to budget to recover from your holiday spending.
+It also helps when you want to budget to recover from your holiday spending.
 For the lowest prices, we recommend you book tickets far ahead of the journey.
-If you use National Railcards, then you can save a further 1/3 on an adult journey, with kids traveling at 60% off.
+If you use a National Railcard, then you can save a further 1/3 on an adult journey, with kids travelling at 60% off.

 If you have a late flight, there’s a Holiday Inn close to the airport.
 Regular shuttle buses are available to and from the hotel.